davemoore22/sorcery/README.md

 * Save and Load Game
 * Create New Game
 * Change Game Options
-* Enter the Maze and leave the Maze
-  * Access to the Camp Menu
-  * Walk about the Maze
-  * Bump into Walls
-  * Automap

 ## What can't you do? (as of June 2020)